 Wrap-up

-Again, I invite you to buy my Polars course if you want to learn the Polars API and how to use Polars in the real world.
+Again, I invite you to take my Polars course if you want to learn the Polars API and how to use Polars in the real world.

 Next steps